pret/pokeplatinum/INSTALL.md

 You will need to restart your computer for the changes to take effect, but if you plan to use Windows Subsystem for Linux (WSL), then you can restart later as part of the required restart when installing WSL, if you choose so.

-You now have the choice between two different terminals to use to build the project.
+You now have the choice between two different environments to use to build the project.

 ### MSYS2 (Recommended)